 What Types of Problems Are Used?

-Each year Odyssey of the Mind publishes six Long-Term Problems that use open-ended and challenging problems that allow for a wide range of responses. regional Problems may involve building mechanical devices such as spring-driven cars, giving their own portrayals of classical literature, or many other challenges.
+Each year Odyssey of the Mind publishes six Long-Term Problems that use open-ended and challenging problems that allow for a wide range of responses.
+Problems may involve building mechanical devices such as spring-driven cars, giving their own portrayals of classical literature, or many other challenges.
 Additionally, during tournaments each team will enter the spontaneous problem room and face a creative challenge never seen before.
-They are judged according to the creativity of their answers and their teamwork.
+They are judged according to the creativity of their solution and their teamwork.

 Who Runs the Odyssey of the Mind?